Fall in Kennebunkport Maine

 What’s the most beautiful time of year in Kennebunkport?
 Many would say summer…but fall is magical on the Maine coast and especially in the beautiful seaside town of K’port.
 In September and October you can still walk the beaches of Gooches, Mother’s Beach and Colony Beach in Kennebunkport…and it’s a much easier to find that parking space along Beach Ave.
 Fall brings cool crisp evenings, while you still have warm sunny summer days.
 The temperatures in Maine in fall are splendid 70-s by day and 50’s at night for perfect sleeping under a down duvet at a local Kennebunkport inn or cozy bnb.
 You can sit by the fire on a fall evening, but wear shorts as you walk along Ocean Ave during the day.

 As for fun things to do in the fall in Kennebunkport, boat rides are fantastic.
 Get aboard a charter lobster boat or sailboat to see the coastline and the gorgeous leaves changing colors in contract to the brilliant blue Atlantic Ocean…there’s nothing like it anywhere else in the world.
 Just bring a jacket for that fall boat cruise, we recommend the Pineapple Ketch sailboat charter and the Rugosa Lobster Boat tour that both leave from the Nonantum Resort on Ocean Ave.
-If you’d like to have your own private cocktail cruise or a boat ride out to Goat Island Light in Cape Porpoise, you can charter The Porpus with your own party of up to 6 people, bring your own beer or wine, sit back and relax and enjoy the boat ride out the Kennebunk River to the open ocean with your professional captain at the helm.
+If you’d like to have your own private cocktail cruise or a boat ride out to Goat Island Light in Cape Porpoise, you can charter Libreti Rose Fishing Boat with your own party, bring your own beer or wine, fish fro striper with Captain Bruce, or sit back and relax and enjoy the boat ride out the Kennebunk River to the open ocean with your professional captain at the helm.

 Kayaking and Canoeing the Kennebunk River in the fall is fabulous.
 You can rent kayaks and canoes at Kennebunkport Marina or from Kayak Excursions (thru mid-September).
 The boat traffic is much reduced in fall versus the busy yachting summer season, and the fall foliage along the riverbanks is extraordinary.
 And you don’t get too hot, since the fall temps are cooler as you canoe your way up and down the river.
 When kayaking the Kennebunk River, be sure to go with the flow- check the tide chart and head up river during an incoming tide for a nice push, planning your return with the push of the outgoing tide -with perhaps a picnic at Picnic Rocks beyond the Cape Arundel Gold Course on the River at slack tide.